How to build a bird box

 After the end of each breeding season, all nestboxes should be taken down, old nesting materials removed, and the box should be scalded with boiling water to kill any parasites.
 Do not use insecticides or flea-powders – boiling water is adequate.
 Annual cleaning is best carried out in October or November.

-Under the terms of the Wildlife and Countryside Act 1981, if unhatched eggs are found in the box, they can only legally be removed from October to January inclusive, and they must be destroyed – it is illegal to keep them.
+Under the terms of the Wildlife and Countryside Act 1981, if abandoned or unsuccessful eggs are found in the box, they can only legally be removed from September to January inclusive, and they must be destroyed – it is illegal to keep them.
+Only remove eggs during this window and if you are absolutely sure that they have been abandoned.

 How to clean nestboxes and bird feeders